wyywwwww/PMLP/README.md

 # PMLP: Predicting Distant Metastatic Sites of Cancer Patients

 ## Overview
-This repository contains the implementation of the **Perturbed Multilayer Perceptron (PMLP) model**, a deep learning framework designed to predict distant metastatic sites in cancer patients using competitive endogenous RNA (ceRNA) expression data and correlation-based features.
+This repository contains the implementation of the **Perturbed Multilayer Perceptron (PMLP) model**, a deep learning framework designed to predict distant metastatic sites in cancer patients useing correlation changes of ceRNAs ΔSCCs and expressions of individual cancer patients.

 ## Repository Contents
 - **`PMLP_model.ipynb`** – Jupyter Notebook for training and evaluating the PMLP model.